NIGHT OF THE LIVING DEAD, the opera

 Todd Goodman's Bios below:

 Dr. Goodman’s awards and grants are numerous.
-Most recently, his opera Night of the Living Dead (with libretto by Stephen Catanzarite) won the 2014 American Prize for Theater Composition and was also selected as one of the 2013 Center for Contemporary Opera’s New Works Showcase.
+His opera Night of the Living Dead (with libretto by Stephen Catanzarite) won the 2014 American Prize for Theater Composition and was also selected as one of the 2013 Center for Contemporary Opera’s New Works Showcase.
 In 2011, Goodman's Trombone Concerto won the British Trombone Society Composition Award and his Tuba Concerto the 2012 North American Tuba Repertoire Initiative Commission for his which was also a finalist for the 2012 International Harvey Phillips Award for Excellence in Composition, and third place in the 2011 American Prize for Orchestral Composition for his Concerto for Bass Clarinet and Orchestra .
 Dr. Goodman has also received grants from the National Endowment for the Arts for his work with the Altoona Symphony Orchestra, the American Music Center for his Concerto for Bass Clarinet and Orchestra, as well as grants from the University of Colorado Entrepreneurship Center for his work, Symphony No. 1 “Fields of Crimson” .
 Dr. Goodman has also won such notable prizes as the International Project Piccolo Rebirth 2007 Prize for his work Echos: prelude and dance for piccolo and piano, two prestigious Gold Farbe Awards from the University of Colorado film department for his scores to two short films Hypnotic Reverie and Light Autumn by writer/director Ryan McVeigh, and many ASCAPlus Awards.

 Todd Goodman was born in Bedford, Pennsylvania, in 1977.
 He earned his Bachelor of Music degree in composition from the University of Colorado at Boulder, a Master of Music degree in composition from Duquesne University in Pittsburgh, Pennsylvania, and dual Ph.D.s in theory and composition from Kent State University.
 He has also studied at l'ecole normale de musique in Paris, France, with the European American Musical Alliance and at the Aspen Music Festival in Aspen, Colorado.
 His principal composition teachers have been Pulitzer Prize-winning composer George Tsontakis as well as David Stock, Frank Wiley, and Richard Toensing.

-Dr. Goodman is also the founder and artistic director of the innovative contemporary art ensemble, Ensemble Immersion, currently in residence at the Lincoln Park Performing Arts Center.
+Dr. Goodman is also the founder and former artistic director of the innovative contemporary art ensemble, Ensemble Immersion, currently in residence at the Lincoln Park Performing Arts Center.
 The group combines music, dance, literature, film, visual arts, drama, set design, and creative audience interaction to create artistic experiences unlike any other.